Hearing-aid firm Amplifon is loud & clear: we are predator, not prey

 "We are talking to potential partners already in China ...
 In the next 12 months we hope to be able to say something," he said.

+(This version of the story corrects market size in intro and deal size in paragraph 8)

-Reporting by Mark Bendeich and Paola Arosio, editing by Silvia Aloisi
+Reporting by Mark Bendeich